 Mirae Life Resources

-Notably, the ultra-high pressure treatment employs adiabatic compression.
-This method offers a means of sterilizing food without heating, thereby preserving the original taste and aroma of the raw ingredients.
+Notably, the ultra-high-pressure treatment employs adiabatic compression.
+This method sterilizes food without heating, preserving the original taste and aroma of the raw ingredients.
 The company claims that the method eliminates microorganisms and enhances the chewing experience by augmenting binding forces (agglomeration) through alterations in the animal food’s protein function, thereby increasing its chewing appeal.

-Download the entire PDF report on food and beverage trends for offline reading and sharing.
-Simply fill out the form below and get the report delivered to your inbox.
+Download the PDF food and beverage trends report for offline reading and sharing.
+Simply complete the form below and get the report delivered to your inbox.

 4. Allergy-free infant food